-Discrimination against an employee because of a protected classification such as race, sex, national origin, age, or religion is illegal under federal, state, and local laws.
+Discrimination against an employee because of a protected classification such as race, sex, disability, national origin, age, pregnancy, or religion is illegal under federal, New York State, and New York City laws.
 If an employer fires or mistreats an employee because of one of these protected classifications the employer is potentially in violation of these civil rights laws.
-New York State and New York City also provide additional anti-discrimination protections, including prohibiting discrimination against employees because of their sexual orientation.

-If you feel that you have been treated differently because of a protected classification you may have a claim for employment discrimination and may be entitled to back pay and other relief.
+If you feel that you have been treated differently because of a protected classification, or because you made a discrimination complaint or opposed discrimination at work, you may be entitled to emotional distress damages, back pay, front pay, reinstatement, or other potential relief.